theforeman/theforeman.org/contribute.md

 ### Design and User interface
 Foreman has a very basic design and user interface.
 Any improvements to it including new themes, skinning, or interface adjustments could help every user.

+### Hosted hardware

+We have an ever-growing number of contributions and other plugins and projects that require computing power, mostly in our Jenkins CI environment.
+We also have package builders, web hosting and other services to run.

+Foreman has a number of generous sponsors who provide hosted, publicly accessible servers (usually virtual machines) or cloud accounts that we can use.
+Please see the [sponsors page](/sponsors.html) for more details.